PreferredAI/cornac/docs/source/user/iamaresearcher.rst

 - Create experiments
 - Tuning parameters
 - Adding your Own Model
+- Adding your own metric
+- Adding your own dataset
 - Development Workflow
 - Analyze results

 What can you do with Cornac?
 -----------------------------

 Cornac is a recommender systems framework that provides a wide range of recommender models, evaluation metrics, and experimental tools.
 It is designed to be flexible and extensible, allowing researchers to easily conduct experiments and compare their models with existing ones.

 Cornac is written in Python and is built on top of the popular scientific computing libraries such as NumPy, SciPy, and scikit-learn.
-It is also designed to be compatible with the popular deep learning library TensorFlow.
+It is also designed to be compatible with the popular deep learning libraries such as PyTorch and TensorFlow.

 View the models, datasets, metrics that are currently built into Cornac: